averageprogrammer/EntityFramework.Docs/docs/modeling/configuring.rst

         :emphasize-lines: 7-8
         :linenos:

-You can also specify that an idex should be unique, meaning that no two entities can have the same value(s) for the given property(s).
+You can also specify that an index should be unique, meaning that no two entities can have the same value(s) for the given property(s).

 .. literalinclude:: configuring/sample/EFModeling.Configuring.FluentAPI/Samples/IndexUnique.cs
         :language: c#